AARTI f Indian, Hindi, MarathiFrom the name of a Hindu ritual in which offerings of lamps or candles are made to various gods, derived from Sanskrit

 brant "fire".

-BRENTON m EnglishFrom a surname that was derived from an English place name meaning
+Brenton m EnglishFrom a surname that was derived from an English place name meaning

 "Bryni's town".

-Bryni was Old English name meaning "fire".
+Bryni was an Old English name meaning "fire".

-BRIDGET f Irish, English, Irish MythologyAnglicized form of the Irish name
+Bridget f Irish, EnglishAnglicized form of the Irish name

-Brighid meaning
+Brigantī meaning

-"exalted one".
-In Irish mythology this was the name of the goddess of fire, poetry and wisdom, the daughter of the god Dagda.
+Dagda.
 In the 5th century it was borne by Saint Brigid, the founder of a monastery at Kildare and a patron saint of Ireland.
 Because of the saint, the name was considered sacred in Ireland, and it did not come into general use there until the 17th century.
 In the form

 Birgitta this name has been common in Scandinavia, made popular by the 14th-century Saint Birgitta of Sweden, patron saint of Europe.